Panasonic has officially announced it won’t be making any more plasma TVs, with production stopping in December.

 Confirming previous rumours, Panasonic has issued a statement outlining its decision to quit plasma TV production later this year.

-“Panasonic Corporation today announced that in order to create a business structure that can respond to changes in the business environment and to accelerate the growth strategy of the company, the company will end the production of plasma display panels (PDP) in December 2013”, reads the official statement.
+“Panasonic Corporation today announced that in order to create a business structure that can respond to changes in the business environment and to accelerate the growth strategy of the company,

 The Japanese electronics company said the Lehman Brothers contributed towards it decision to cease plasma TV production.
 Panasonic had already stopped production in one factory and suspended it in another anyway.